lbeder/slowkey/README.md

           Print help
 ```

+**Tips for using the `derive` command:**

+- Use `--secrets` to avoid typing passwords and salts directly in the terminal, which can be more secure
+- The `--output` option saves the derived key in encrypted form, which is useful for long-term storage or sharing
+- Use `--checkpoint-dir` and `--checkpoint-interval` for long-running derivations to enable recovery from interruptions
+- The `--sanity` flag performs double computation to verify hardware stability, recommended for critical derivations
+- Combine `--base64` and `--base58` flags if you need the key in multiple formats
+- The iteration count directly affects security and computation time - choose based on your threat model and time constraints

 ### Daisy-Chain Derivation

 The `daisy-derive` command enables daisy-chaining key derivation through multiple encrypted secrets files.
 This feature allows you to create a chain of derivations where each derived key becomes the decryption key for the next secrets file in the sequence.
 This is useful for scenarios where you want to create a layered security approach, where each secrets file is protected by the key derived from the previous one.

+**Security benefits:**

+- Each secrets file in the chain is protected by a key that requires all previous derivations to be completed
+- Breaking one link in the chain requires re-deriving all previous keys
+- Provides defense-in-depth: even if one secrets file is compromised, the others remain protected by their derived keys
+- The initial encryption key is the only long-term secret needed to start the chain

 The workflow is as follows: